scottburch/sparrow/README.md

 ##Documentation

-Most of the functions below will show two possible ways to run them.
-One is running the function directly and the other is using the async monad. (see .async())

 ####createTestWindow('name')

-Opens a test window tab and creates $name variable in the test scope.
+Opens a test window tab and creates *$name* variable in the test scope.
 ```javascript
     it('should do something', function() {
         createTestWindow('aTestWindow');